 Councillor Tom Hayes

-Title: Cabinet Member for Zero Carbon Oxford.
+Title: Cabinet Member for Financial Inclusion and Zero Carbon Oxford.
 Labour and Co-operative party

 Ward: St. Clement's